bobgru/yinyang/README.md

 * Provide a hint, preferably according to logical deduction
 * Record elapsed time to solve
 * Abstract out a general black/white grid game module

+The font puzzle site mentioned above hints at how the games were constructed.
+It also shows multiple puzzles on the page as a word of text in the font.
+The puzzles vary in difficulty, such that I could solve some easily and some were hard enough that I coded them into this program so I could use snapshots and backtracking.
+So, this program is serving its purpose, rough as it is.